 READ MORE: Hiking to Delicate Arch with Kids

 Landscape Arch is probably one of the most popular trails in Arches NP.
 A relatively flat hike of just 1.6 miles (2.6 km) round trip is easily doable with kids.

 As I said before, you can hike just the first part, to Pine Tree Arch and Tunnel Arch, but it’s really worth it to continue just a bit further and see the famous Landscape Arch.

 Navajo Arch and Partition Arch (Devils Garden)

-Tip: If you can, opt for the half-day rafting tour leaving in the morning.
+TIP: If you can, opt for the half-day rafting tour leaving in the morning.
 According to our guide, summer afternoons are too hot even for rafting.
-You can book Moab rafting trips here.
+You can book a family-friendly Moab rafting trip here.

 Practical tips for visiting Arches NP with kids in summer